 This year 19 North Shore restaurants are participating in the 2016 Dine Out Vancouver Festival, including some of the best restaurants in all of Vancouver.

 Below are eight North Shore restaurants in particular that really stand out.

-Best Dine Out Vancouver Restaurants on the North Shore
+Best Dine Out Vancouver Restaurants on the North Shore in 2016